In Advocacy Training

 António Guterres, United Nations Secretary-General

-The social summit will take place almost 30 years after the historic first World Summit For Social Development, where heads of state and government set out an ambitious common vision of social development aimed at social justice, solidarity, harmony and equality within and among countries.
-The above mentioned Programme of Action places people at the center of development, with commitments including poverty eradication, promoting full employment and social inclusion.
+The social summit will take place almost 30 years after the historic first World Summit For Social Development, where heads of state and government set out an ambitious common vision of social development aimed at social justice, solidarity, harmony and equality within and among countries, placing people at the center of development.

 “Some Member States have expressed a legitimate concern about creating new Agendas in the current context, when the task of realizing the SDGs and the Copenhagen commitments is not yet done.
 This is not the time to change course.
 Rather, the Social Summit is an opportunity to accelerate the implementation of the 2030 Agenda and the programme of action of the first Summit, five years ahead of 2030.”